 Stratification and heterogeneity of the SFG creates confined conditions at depth in the lower Palomas Basin.
-Seepage along Percha Creek, Grayback Arroyo, Greenhorn Arroyo, and Las Animas Creek alluvial systems recharges the SFG sediments in the upper basin and the recharge hydraulically loads the more permeable zones down-dip.
+Seepage along Percha Creek, Grayback Arroyo, Greenhorn Arroyo, and Las Animas Creek alluvial systems recharges the SFG sediments in the upper basin and the recharge pressures the stratified sediments down-dip, creating upward vertical gradients in the lower basin.
 Overlying clay beds create artesian conditions in the basin down-dip of recharge zones.

 Artesian pressures are relatively low, generally less than 10 ft of head above land surface.
-A survey of artesian wells (Shomaker, unpublished) from 1993 has been updated, indicating reduction of artesian flow and pressure over 18 years.
+A survey of artesian wells (Shomaker, unpublished) from 1993 has been updated (JSAI, 2011c), indicating reduction of artesian flow and pressure over 18 years.
 The history and effects of artesian discharge are discussed further below.